 Nonspendable Fund Balance - This classification includes amounts that cannot be spent because they are either (a) not in spendable form or (b) legally or contractually required to be maintained intact.
+Nonspendable fund balance consists of the following:

 Prepaid Items - Portion of fund balance that is not an available resource because it represents the period-end balance of ending prepaid expenses, which are not spendable resources.